BMorganDev/my-python-beginnings/README.md

 ## Future Improvements
 - Save tasks to a file so they persist after closing
 - Add due dates or priorities

+# Day 5: Multiplication Table

+A Python program that prints the multiplication table of a number entered by the user.

+## Features
+- Prints multiplication from 1 to 10
+- User can enter any number

+## Technologies Used
+- Python 3

+## How to Run
+1. Copy the code into a Python environment
+2. Run the file and enter a number

+## Future Improvements
+- Let the user choose how far the table goes
+- Add option for multiple numbers at once